 Mentally Prepare Yourself

-It’s Thanksgiving—it’s going to be busy.
+It’s December—it’s going to be busy.
 There’s probably going to be some hiccups along the way.
 It might even feel stressful at times.
-Instead of fighting it, accept Thanksgiving travel for what it is: a slightly crazy experience that results in you getting to spend time with your loved ones.
+Instead of fighting it, accept holiday travel for what it is: a slightly crazy experience that results in you getting to spend time with your loved ones.
 Breathe and try to enjoy the journey as best you can.